TonnyL/Awesome_APIs/README.md

 + [LIFX](https://api.developer.lifx.com/) - LIFX is a multi-color smart WiFi-enabled LED lightbulb.
 The LIFX HTTP API lets you control LIFX devices over the internet and is REST inspired API for interacting with LIFX devices.
 + [LightwaveRF](https://api.lightwaverf.com/) - This API outlines the local command protocols currently in use in the LightwaveRF system.
 + [microBees](http://developers.microbees.com/documentation/#reference) - microBees is your home or office in your hands!
 Manage small or large automations directly from your smartphone without changing your electrical wiring.
++ [Mojio](https://www.moj.io/developer/) - Mojio facilitates the efficient integration of connected car data into new and existing applications via their suite of best-in-class APIs and mobile SDKs.
 + [myStrom](https://mystrom.ch/de/mystrom-api) - The myStrom WLAN Energy Control Switch offers a REST API which allows you to access/control the switch from directly from your local network independent from myStrom.
 + [Neurio](http://neur.io/developers/) - Neurio is an open platform with a public API so you can extend it any way you like.
 Connect it to web services, or write your own applications.
 + [Philips Hue](https://developers.meethue.com/) - Philips Hue connected bulbs and bridge let you to take full control of your lighting.
 + [Smappee](https://smappee.atlassian.net/wiki/display/DEVAPI/SmappeeDevAPI+Home) - Access to Smappee's API which helps you measure your electrical energy consumption and solar production.
 + [SmartThins](https://developers.athom.com/api/) - Access to SmartThings' API.
 + [Stack Lighting](http://developers.stacklighting.com/) - The Stack API is a REST API, which defines a set of functions that allow developers to perform requests and to receive responses via the HTTP protocol.
 This API provides developers with the ability to control brightness, color temperature, motion settings, ambient light sensing settings, and other features to tailor Stack’s responsive lighting to one's unique preferences.
++ [Vinli](https://dev.vin.li/#/home) - Vinli is a platform for easily and quickly building connected car apps.
 + [Yeelight](http://www.yeelight.com/en_US/developer) - Yeelight smart LED products support remote control through WiFi.

 ### Machine Learning